carmancater/an-introduction-to-statistical-learning-with-applications-in-python/Chapter 04 - Classification/Ch 4 Conceptual.md

 We see as the dimension grows, in order to capture just $10$% of the training observations with a hypercube centered around our test point, the side length of the hypercube stretches almost to the boundary in every direction.

 ## Problem 5

+Consider Linear Discriminant Analysis (LDA) and Quadratic Discriminant Analysis (QDA).

+**(a)** If the Bayes decision boundary is linear we expect QDA to perform better on the training set since it is more flexible of a fit.
+On the test set we expect LDA to perform better in general since QDA may overfit the noise in the training set.

+**(b)** If the Bayes decision boundary is non-linear we expect QDA to perform better on the training set since it is more flexible of a fit.
+QDA will also perform better on the test set since it can more naturally fit the curvature present in the population.

+**(c)** In general as the sample size $n$ increases we expect test prediction accuracy of QDA to improve relative to LDA.

+**(d)** False.
+If the Bayes decision boundary is linear, even though QDA performs better on training data, it may overfit noise and thus perform worse on the test data.

+## Problem 6